Crawron/figma-linux/README.md

 ```bash
 npm run dev
 ```

+> For some reason, to see some changes, not only do you have to re-run `npm run dev`, you also have to re-run `npm run build` before that

 Aside from that, you can also run:

 - ```npm run build``` to built the app for production